OpenLiberty/cloud-hosted-guide-converter/testing-file.md

-When the server starts, go to the http://localhost:9080/system/properties
+When the server starts, go to the http://localhost:9080/system/properties URL to access your application that is now running out of the minimal runnable JAR file.

-_(or run the following curl command)_
+_To see the output for this URL in the IDE, run the following command at a terminal:_

 ```
 curl http://localhost:9080/system/properties